-The Managing Director and the Chief Financial Officer are required to state in writing to the Board, by submission to the audit committee, that the Company's financial statements present a true and fair view, in all material respects, of the Company's financial position and operational results and that they are in accordance with relevant accounting standards.
-A declaration from the Managing Director and the Chief Financial Officer has been received in respect of the current reporting period.
+The CEO and the Chief Financial Officer are required to state in writing to the Board, by submission to the audit committee, that the Company's financial statements present a true and fair view, in all material respects, of the Company's financial position and operational results and that they are in accordance with relevant accounting standards.
+A declaration from the acting CEO / Chief Financial Officer has been received in respect of the current reporting period.